Taylor Raddysh Game Preview: Blackhawks vs. Golden Knights

 Raddysh Season Stats Insights

-- In 5 games this season, Raddysh has averaged 16:41 on the ice, while putting up a plus-minus of +2.
+- In 7 games this season, Raddysh has averaged 16:14 on the ice, while putting up a plus-minus rating of -1.

-- Raddysh has a goal in one of his five games playedthis year, but has yet to post a multi-goal effort.
+- Raddysh has scored a goal in one of seven games this season.

-- Raddysh has registered a point twice this season in five games played, but did not have multiple points in either of those games.
+- Raddysh has yet to record two or more assists in a game this season out of the seven games he's played.

-- The implied probability that Raddysh goes over his points prop total is 44.4%, based on the odds.
+- The implied probability that Raddysh goes over his points over/under is 41.7%, based on the odds.

-- There is a 30.8% chance of Raddysh having more than 0.5 assists, based on the moneyline odds.
+- Raddysh has an implied probability of 27.8% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.